Your Future Councils FAQ

 No, town and parish councils are not impacted by LGR, they have important local responsibilities that will be unchanged.

-Will there be a crossover between the current and new council authorities?
+Will there be a crossover between the existing councils and new unitary councils?

-It is anticipated there would be ‘shadow’ unitary authorities, which are usually established 12 months in advance of any handover to the new unitary authorities.
+It is anticipated there will be ‘shadow’ unitary authorities created, which are usually established 12 months in advance of any handover to the new unitary councils.
 This ensures that new arrangements can be put in place without interrupting services.

 A shadow authority is elected to carry out the functions of a new unitary council until that authority formally comes into effect, on what is commonly called ‘vesting day.'